-Kate: Well yes and no. The majority of trans people don’t have the money to pay for cosmetic surgery.
-So it becomes necessary to understand trans bodies as mixes, degrees of the beauty of man, and the beauty of a woman.
+Kate: Well, yes and no. The majority of trans people don’t have the money to pay for cosmetic surgery.
+So it becomes necessary to understand trans bodies as mixes, degrees of the beauty of man and the beauty of a woman.
 That’s its own kind of beauty, and it’s time we taught the world to acknowledge how very beautiful we are just the way we are.

 "A Queer and Pleasant Danger" via Amazon. |

 Kate: Oh golly, no. In those days, I basically hated myself for being trans, so I agreed with Scientology when they said I was evil.
 I left them because I accidentally found out that L. Ron Hubbard was pocketing all the money we were supposedly earning for the church.
-After I left, that’s when I finally decided that evil or not, I’ve got to move forward with my gender transition—I’ve got to find out what I really am.
+After I left, that’s when I finally decided that evil or not, I’ve got to move forward with my gender transition, I’ve got to find out what I really am.
 It was what you might call a leap of faith.
 And here I am today because I leapt.

 Kate: Hell yes!

+Kate: Look, no one gets to say what we call ourselves.
+The price of calling ourselves feminists is living feminism as fully as we can.
 And hey… I also call myself a tranny.
 Some transgender feminists deny me that right.
 We need to learn more about how to allow people to call themselves what they know themselves to be.

 Kate: Growing up and pre-transition, there was Christine Jorgensen, Jan Morris, Canary Conn, Wendy Carlos, Renee Richards.
 But the trans woman who lit a fire in my heart was Caroline Cossey.
-She was known to the world then as Tula, the high fashion model, and James Bond Girl.
-Her books, "Tula" and "My Story," changed my life.
+She was known to the world then as Tula, the high fashion model and James Bond Girl.
+Her books, Tula and My Story, changed my life.
 She was a trans woman I could identify with.

 Kate: Not yet.
 It’s a real problem and challenge for all of us out here on the edges of sexuality and gender.
 I’m writing about that now, in a new book I’m working on.
-It’s got the best title I’ve ever thought up….
-“Trans, Just For the Fun Of It! — Compassionate Gender Strategies for Divisive Times.”
-There’s far too much in-fighting in the numerous and disparate LGBTQ communities.
-And there’s far too much in-fighting in the numerous and disparate trans communities.
+It’s got the best title I’ve ever thought up: “Trans, Just For the Fun Of It!, Compassionate Gender Strategies for Divisive Times.”
+There’s far too much infighting in the numerous and disparate LGBTQ communities.
+And there’s far too much infighting in the numerous and disparate trans communities.
 I’m writing this book as an elder, in hopes of giving all my family some grandmotherly advice.

-Monika: Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you involved in any lobbying or advocacy campaigns?
+Do you believe transgender women can make a meaningful difference in politics?

 Kate: I have no idea.
 Politics is something I don’t understand very well.

-Monika: Could you tell me about the importance of love in your life?
+Monika: Could you share what role love has played in your life?

 Kate: It’s almost as important as compassion.

-Monika: Are you working on any new projects now?
+Monika: Are you working on any new projects at the moment?

 Kate: Please stay alive.
 Stop struggling.
 Start navigating.
 Just keep swimming.
 I love you, and I have great respect for you.
 So do lots of people.
 Just don’t be mean.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
+Monika: My pen friend Gina Grahame once wrote to me that we shouldn’t limit our potential because of how we were born or by what we see other transsexual and transgender people doing.
+She said our dreams shouldn’t end on an operating table, that’s where they begin.
 Do you agree with this?

-Kate: yup
+Kate: Yup.

-Monika: Kate, thank you for the interview!
+Monika: Kate, thank you so much for this interview!

 Kate: Bless your heart.